clauswilke/dataviz/docs/visualizing_distributions_I.md

 We can visualize this table by drawing filled rectangles whose heights correspond to the counts and whose widths correspond to the width of the age bins (Figure \@ref(fig:titanic-ages-hist1)).
 Such a visualization is called a histogram.

-(ref:titanic-ages-hist1) Counts of passengers of the Titanic at various ages.
+(ref:titanic-ages-hist1) Histogram of the ages of Titanic passengers.

 <div class="figure" style="text-align: center">
 <img src="visualizing_distributions_I_files/figure-html/titanic-ages-hist1-1.png" alt="(ref:titanic-ages-hist1)" width="576" />